Structural modulation, physical properties, and electronic band structure of the kagome metal UCr$_6$Ge$_6$: Results and Discussion

 \subsection{Magnetic properties}

-The magnetic susceptibility, $\chi(T)$, of \UCG\ is small and linear from 350~K to 30~K, where an onset indicative of magnetic order appears [Fig.~\ref{fig:mag}(a)].
+The magnetic susceptibility, $\chi(T)$, of \UCG\ is small and {nearly} linear from 350~K to 30~K, where a feature indicative of magnetic order appears [Fig.~\ref{fig:mag}(a)].
 Magnetically ordered $R$Cr$_6$Ge$_6$ materials are ferrimagnets with $R$ and Cr magnetic sublattices, Cr moment magnitudes around 0.5~$\mu_\mathrm{B}$, and $R$ moments reduced from the free-ion values \cite{schobinger1997atomic,schobinger1997ferrimagnetism}.
 For the magnetically ordered lanthanide systems, a more even split in lanthanide occupation of the $z=0$ and $z=c/2$ lattice sites correlates with a higher magnetic ordering temperature \cite{schobinger1997ferrimagnetism}. \UCG\ represents the maximum limit of site disorder in that framework, where the $z=0$ and $z=c/2$ lattice sites are equally occupied, leading to a halving of the unit cell (ignoring the monoclinic modulation).
 A transition temperature higher than that of TbCr$_6$Ge$_6$ ($T_\mathrm{C}=10.3$~K \cite{schobinger1997atomic}) is, therefore, reasonable.
 However, the magnetic susceptibility of \UCG\ does not show Curie-Weiss behavior in the paramagnetic region.
-Though a fit to the relationship $\chi^{-1}=(T-\theta_\mathrm{CW})/C$ gives an effective moment of 8.84~$\mu_\mathrm{B}$/f.u. ($H{\parallel}ab$) or 9.49~$\mu_\mathrm{B}$/f.u. ($H{\parallel}c$), which superficially suggests magnetic chromium atoms similar to other $R$Cr$_6$Ge$_6$ materials \cite{brabers1994magnetic,yang2024crystal,romaka2024structure}, the fits result in unrealistic Curie-Weiss temperatures ($\theta_\mathrm{CW}$) near \mbox{-2000}~K (Fig.~S2 \cite{supplement}).
+Though fits to the relationship $\chi^{-1}=(T-\theta_\mathrm{CW})/C$ give an effective moment of 8.84~$\mu_\mathrm{B}$/f.u. ($H{\parallel}ab$) or 9.49~$\mu_\mathrm{B}$/f.u. ($H{\parallel}c$), and Curie-Weiss temperatures ($\theta_\mathrm{CW}$) near \mbox{-2000}~K, {these values are likely unphysical}.
 The shape and magnitude of $\chi$, therefore, suggest that the 30~K transition is due to an impurity, and \UCG\ is a Pauli paramagnet.
 In contrast, UV$_6$Sn$_6$ and UNb$_6$Sn$_6$, where the transition metals do not carry a magnetic moment, exhibit localized 5$f$ electron magnetism \cite{patino2025incom,thomas2025uv6sn6,riedel2025magnetic}.